openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 #.
 Log in to your Open edX Django Admin panel.
 #.
 Click "Add" next to the "Self paced configurations" item under the "Self_Paced" section.
 #.
-Check "Enabled" and "Enable course home page improvements" checkboxes.
+Check the "Enabled" and "Enable course home page improvements" checkboxes.
 #.
 Click save.

 .. note::